-According to Ms. Elangwe, WFP would likely have faced a shortfall of about 5,000 mt of food at the height of the lean season without the FPF.
+According to Ms. Elangwe, without forward purchasing, WFP would likely have faced a shortfall of about 5,000 tonnes of food at the height of the lean season in Mali.

-Thanks to quick action by USAID and the European Union, however, WFP was able to distribute all 10,000 mt of cereals from the FPF needed ahead of the lean season this year.
+Thanks to quick action by USAID and the European Union, however, this year WFP was able to distribute all 10,000 tonnes of cereals from the FPF ahead of the lean season.

-FPFs cut lead times by an average of 60 percent.
+On average, FPFs cut lead times by 60 percent.

-Next year, WFP plans to increase its forward purchasing and buy more stocks locally, including food beyond cereals.
-Beans—traditionally grown by women—can also be purchased locally, putting money directly in women’s hands.
+Next year, WFP plans to increase its forward purchasing and buy more stocks locally, including food other than cereals.
+Beans—traditionally grown by women—can also be purchased locally, putting money directly into women’s hands.

-WFP-Mali has already surpassed WFP’s global goal of purchasing 10 percent of food locally and continues to aim high.
+WFP-Mali already surpasses WFP’s global goal of purchasing 10 percent of food locally and continues to aim higher.